Quill and Scroll’s

 “Francis Howell North has always been a strong chapter and emblematic of all our guiding principles, from truth to integrity to leadership,” Browne said.
 “But it’s their service to community that has set them apart recently.
 We hope that all Quill and Scroll chapters can strive to contribute to their communities in the way FHN has.
 They are a richly deserving group of students.”

 The Vanessa Shelton Chapter of the Year award is named after Quill and Scroll’s fifth executive director, who served in the position from 2007-2017.
 Shelton will visit Francis Howell North in the fall to deliver the award to the school, and to speak to the Quill and Scroll chapter.
-The school will also receive five free memberships in the 2020-21 academic year, and one student will be placed on the national Quill and Scroll Student Advisory Board, which plans national activities.
+The school will also receive five free memberships, and one student will be placed on the national Quill and Scroll Student Advisory Board, which plans national activities.

 Co-adviser Aaron Manfull wrote that Quill and Scroll has always been important at FHN.